zhangwei03020915/abp/docs/en/tutorials/modular-crm/part-05.md

 #### Configuring the Main Application

-Open the main application's solution in your IDE, find the `ModularCrmDbContext` class under the `ModularCrm` project `Data` folder and follow the 3 steps below:
+Open the main application's solution in your IDE, find the `ModularCrmDbContext` class under the `ModularCrm` project's `Data` folder, and follow the 3 steps below:

 **(1)** Add the following attribute on top of the `ModularCrmDbContext` class: